rpa-tomorrow/rpa-tomorrow/README.md

 6. When prompted to choose key type select `JSON`
 7. Save the key as `service_account.json`
 8. Move the key into the project folder

-**Please note that this Google service is only free for the first 60 minutes of Speech-to-Text processed each month.
+9. [Enable](https://console.cloud.google.com/apis/library/speech.googleapis.com) the Cloud Speech-to-Text API for the same project you created the key for. **Please note that this Google service is only free for the first 60 minutes of Speech-to-Text processed each month.
 If you can I recommend starting a [trial account](https://console.cloud.google.com/freetrial/signup/tos) which will give you \$300 free credits.**

 ## Usage